n303p4/kitsuchan-2/README.md

 ## You're inconsistent with naming.
 Is there a particular way to spell this bot's name?

 Nope.
 I'm terrible at that stuff, so use whatever you will.
 It's not like I can stop you anyway.
-Kitsuchan 2A, kitsuchan2a, k2a, K2.A, Kaytoo-Ay, etc.
+Kitsuchan 2, kitsuchan2, k2a, K2, Kaytoo, etc.

 ## License